bleeiter/projectdoomvc/sitetest/trysitetest.md

 # Try this site

-Try this site copying the text from index.html and replace the text on this <A HREF="<https://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic">site</A>
+Try this site copying the text from index.html and replace the text on this site: https://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic